CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 ## Implementation Philosophy
 ### Result tie breaking
-Unless explicitly stated otherwise in the details below, no tie breaking is added to methods that would not have been foreseen by the most orthodox theory.
+Unless explicitly stated otherwise in the details below, no tie breaking is added to methods, we kept them pure.

 The results are therefore likely to contain ties in some ranks.
 Which according to the algorithms is more or less frequent, but always tends to become less likely in proportion to the size of the election.